DevTechnology/DRIC/Documentation/Configuration/MonitoringConfig.md

      * Send message to topic "DEV_IT"

 ## Level 2 (Not Implimented)
+This level is a future item, This revolves around integrating logging (level 1/2) into the cloudwatch alarms.

+## Level 3 (Not Implimented)
-This level is a future item, this revolves around setting up Nagios and monitoring the internal logging state of Docker/Jboss and Application logs and other items.
-Utitilizing Logging Config Level 2, filters and alerts can be created on the Cloudwatch Log Groups
+This level is a future item, This revolves around setting up Nagios and monitoring the internal logging state of Docker/Jboss and Application logs and other items.